wheeyls/flocus/README.md

 -----
 Calling ```flocus.begin('stateName')``` will kick everything into motion, entering the given state, and activating all listeners.

-The value passed into begin will be overridden by the query string, if there are any parameters in the form of: ```?state=stateName```.

 Bookmarklet
 -----------
 Flocus comes with a bookmarklet that creates an overlay to help to visualize and navigate through the different states on the page.